 Understanding Monetary Damages Under Massachusetts Law

 The civil justice system strives to make an injured party “whole” again when injured in an accident.
 Whatever the court decides is the appropriate measure to accomplish this is called a “remedy.”
 There are two generally accepted legal remedies: 1) specific performance; and 2) monetary damages.
 Specific performance is rarely used in injury cases and is more often reserved for contractual promises.
 (Consider breach of a real estate contract, for example.
 The remedy may be delivering the house under the contract or specifically performing what was agreed upon).
 Monetary damages are far more common, especially when an accident or injury has occurred because of the recklessness, carelessness, or negligence of another person or entity.

 Types of Monetary Damages

 There are three categories of monetary damages in the civil litigation context.
 First, compensatory or actual damages seek to compensate the victim for actual losses incurred.
 Second, punitive damages, also known as exemplary damages, strive to deter future similar conduct from other parties.
 Third, nominal damages provide very little monetary compensation but are awarded to prove a point rather than make the plaintiff whole.
 Punitive damages are rarely awarded, and Massachusetts law places a maximum cap on how much money can be awarded in punitive damages in certain kinds of cases.
-Call our Cambridge personal injury lawyers for more information about damages.
+Call our Wakefield medical malpractice lawyer or Cambridge personal injury lawyers for more information about damages.

 In civil litigation, this is the most common remedy for wrongful conduct.
 Though compensatory damages can cover many losses, these damages will usually cover: